 Melanin is the pigment responsible for our beautiful variety of skin tones and shades, eye colors and hair colors.
 Melanin also protects against the harmful effects of ultraviolet (UV) rays.
 The melanin absorbs harmful ultraviolet light and protects the skin from the sun's harmful UV rays.
-The more melanin, the better the protective barrier against the effects of sun exposure.
+The more melanin, the better protective barrier against the effects of sun exposure.
 Melanin is also the pigment that gives hair its color and it is melanin that keeps gray hair away.

 What is melanin?